facebook/zstd/doc/zstd_compression_format.md

 An FSE distribution table describes the probabilities of all symbols from `0` to the last present one (included) on a normalized scale of `1 << Accuracy_Log` .
+Note that there must be two or more symbols with nonzero probability.

 It's a bitstream which is read forward, in __little-endian__ fashion.
 It's not necessary to know its exact size,